eli64s/readme-ai/README.md

 ## 📲 Contact

-If you have any questions or feedback about README-AI, feel free to start a [discussion!](https://github.com/eli64s/README-AI/discussions)
+- If you have any questions or feedback about README-AI, feel free to start a [discussion!](https://github.com/eli64s/README-AI/discussions)
+- If you have identified a bug, open a [new issue!](https://github.com/eli64s/README-AI/issues)

 ---